fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 ## Time Complexity

 Time complexity is a measure of the amount of time an algorithm takes to run as a function of the length of the input.
 It is used to analyze the efficiency of an algorithm.
-The time complexity of an algorithm is usually expressed using Big O notation.
-Big O notation describes the upper bound of the time complexity of an algorithm.
+The time complexity of an algorithm is usually expressed using asymptotic notations, that describe bounds of a function, or how the function behaves as the input size approaches infinity.

+- Big O notation describes the upper bound of the time complexity of an algorithm.
 It is used to describe the worst-case scenario of an algorithm.
-Other notations include Big Omega and Big Theta, which describe the lower bound and average case of an algorithm, respectively.
+- Big Omega notation describes the lower bound of the time complexity of an algorithm.
+It is used to describe the best-case scenario of an algorithm.
+- Theta notation describes the average case of the time complexity of an algorithm.

+Two other notations are also there(but we won't be using them):
+- Little omega notation describes the lower bound of the time complexity of an algorithm, excluding the function itself.
+- Little O notation describes the upper bound of the time complexity of an algorithm, excluding the function itself.

+All of these are for information, we are only going to encounter Big O notation in the real world.

 1. O(1) - Constant time complexity
 2. O(log n) - Logarithmic time complexity